Smoking in Bollywood: Influence

-As previously mentioned there is a strong link between youth behaviours in India and Bollywood films.
+There is a strong link between youth behaviours in India and Bollywood films.
 While there have been some attempts to address this issue of the influence of smoking on youth behaviour, there are some sticky obstacles that need to overcome first before advancement can be made.
 The main issue that can be drawn upon studies, comments, and opinions are that tobacco use is seen as a normal behaviour by a majority of the youth and public.
-In a study done by the WHO, the results showed that "62% of films shown [were] judged 'neutral'".
-This means that while "many of these films do have smoking incidents but there are perceived to be normal behavior.")Though many of the Bollywood movies still have high smoking incidence now, the fact that smoking is considered a "normal behavior" by the youth could be a sign that health warnings for tobacco use have not yet permeated the majority of the Indian public or that it is not yet perceived as a health priority.
-Bollywood filmmakers' criticisms on the idea of a smoking ban Bollywood films also reinforce this idea.
+In a study done by the WHO, the results showed that "62% of films shown were judged 'neutral'".
+This means that while "many of these films do have smoking incidents but they are perceived to be normal behavior.")
+Though many of the Bollywood movies still have high smoking incidence now, the fact that smoking is considered a "normal behavior" by the youth could be a sign that health warnings for tobacco use have not yet permeated the majority of the Indian public or that it is not yet perceived as a health priority.
+Bollywood filmmakers' criticisms on the idea of a smoking ban in Bollywood films also reinforce this idea.
 Some reactions include: